mtmanning93/craft-front/README.md

 ### `ErrorContext.js`

-The application needed a notfication system for error alerts initially, and further into the build a success alert.
-Using React's built in context API, the `ErrorContext` was defined, this provided a way to share an error state, throughout the application.
+The application needed a notification system for error alerts initially, and further into the build a success alert.
+Using React's built-in context API, the `ErrorContext` was defined, this provided a way to share an error state, throughout the application.
 The context includes three functions and a state variable.

-* **`useErrorContext` hook:**
+-   **`useErrorContext` hook:**

     This hook is used to access the `ErrorContext`.
 By calling `useErrorContext()` in a component, you can access the `errorInfo` state and use the three functions `showErrorAlert`, `showSuccessAlert`, and `clearErrorAlert`.

-    * `errorInfo` - stores information about an error, such as the title, message, and variant *(bootstrap variant e.g. warning)*.
+    -   `errorInfo` - stores information about an error, such as the title, message, and variant _(bootstrap variant e.g. warning)_.

-    * `showErrorAlert` - the function used to display error alerts.
+    -   `showErrorAlert` - the function used to display error alerts.
 It takes parameters for title, message, and variant, sets the error details, and triggers an error alert.

-    * `showSuccessAlert` - function is similar to `showErrorAlert` but for success alerts.
+    -   `showSuccessAlert` - function is similar to `showErrorAlert` but for success alerts.

-    * `clearErrorAlert` - function resets the `errorInfo` state to 'null', effectively hiding any displayed alerts, used within the `ErrorAert.js` components timeout function.
+    -   `clearErrorAlert` - function resets the `errorInfo` state to 'null', effectively hiding any displayed alerts, used within the `ErrorAert.js` components timeout function.

-* **`ErrorProvider`:**
+-   **`ErrorProvider`:**

 The component which serves as the provider for the `ErrorContext`.
-It wraps the entite application (`App.js`) with `ErrorContext.Provider` *(index.js)*, making the state and functions available to all the nested components.
+It wraps the entite application (`App.js`) with `ErrorContext.Provider` _(index.js)_, making the state and functions available to all the nested components.

 Creating this context, gave the ability to display error or success alerts throughout the application without having to pass down props through multiple components.

 [⏫ contents](#contents)

 ### `CurrentUserContext.js`

 The CurrentUserContext was taken from the Code Institute Moments React walkthrough project.
-It is used for handling the current user's information. `CurrentUserContext` is used to share the current user data in different components.
+It is used for handling the current user's information.
+`CurrentUserContext` is used to share the current user data in different components.
 There's also the `SetCurrentUserContext` which is used to provide a function to update the current user data.

-Additionally, there is the Axios interceptors which handle token refreshing.
+Additionally, there are the Axios interceptors which handle token refreshing.
 When making requests using `axiosReq` it checks if the token needs refreshing and automatically refreshes it when needed.

 ### `useRedirectUser.js`

 A custom React hook, taken from Code Institute Moments React walkthrough project, which handles redirection based on the user's authentication status.
 The logic means that by simply adding a line of code you can redirect unauthenticated users away from parts of the site.
-For example a logged out user shouldnt be able to access a create post form.
+For example, a logged-out user shouldn't be able to access a create post form.

 [⏫ contents](#contents)